How to Copy Google Drive Files/Folder to another Account?

-Step.3.
-Please note that you have to permit the files so that you can easily access your secondary drive account.
-For that, go to advance option under sharing settings, change the permissions to “Owner”.
+Step 3 Please note that you have to permit the files to access your secondary drive account easily.
+For that, go to the advance option under sharing settings, change the permissions to “Owner”.
 This will allow you to access your files/folders in your new drive account.

 Step.4.
-Go to google drive and log in to your new google drive account.
+Go to Google Drive and log in to your new Google Drive account.
 Go to the main menu and tab “shared with me” option in the menu, a new window will appear, and you can quickly access your files/folders.
-Google hasn’t provided a direct copy option, so that you have to copy all files inside the folder and paste them in other folders wherever you want to keep it.
+Google hasn’t provided a direct copy option, so that you have to copy all files inside the folder and paste them in other folders wherever you want to keep them.

 Step.1.
-Simply go to the desired folder, open it by double click or right-click with the mouse and select the open option, your complete folder will open.
+Go to the desired folder, open it by double click or right-click with the mouse, and select the open option.
+Your complete folder will open.

 Step.2.
 Now select all files in the folder by dragging the mouse cursor from top to bottom or press Ctrl + A. All your files will be selected, right-click with mouse and tab make a copy option in the submenu, Google will create a copy of all files in the folder.

 Step.3.
 Go to desktop, create a new folder by right click on the desktop, select the new folder option in the menu, open the folder, and paste all drive folder.